lurchmath/lde/docs/phase7-validation.md

     * Send feedback about the OS saying its validation is being recomputed.
     * Call `lookUpAllCitations()` and store its result in a field of the `OutputStructure` instance.
- * [ ] When interpretation ends, loop through all nodes of the Output Tree and do this:
+ * [x] When interpretation ends, loop through all nodes of the Output Tree and do this:
     * If it is marked dirty, call `justChanged()` and stop.
 Otherwise:
     * Recompute its `lookUpAllCitations()` dictionary, and if any part of it changed (in key or value) or any structure referenced by it is marked dirty, call `justChanged()`.
- * [ ] Write unit tests to ensure that the already-tested validation features still function when they are automatically triggered at the end of the implementation phase.
+ * [x] Write unit tests to ensure that the already-tested validation features still function when they are automatically triggered at the end of the implementation phase.
+ * [ ] Correct the interpretation phase to switch the `CurrentPhase` variable to "validation" as it finishes.
+Update the dequeue function so that it does not compare `CurrentPhase` to null, but rather to "validation".
+Ensure all unit tests still pass.
+ * [ ] Add to the validation queue the feature of emitting feedback when the final worker is returned to be available again and there's nothing to dequeue and process.
+Add tests or tweak old ones to listen for this signal at the end of validation and be sure it's emitted precisely once, at the correct time.
+ * [ ] Add to the LDE the feature that it automatically triggers modification a short while after any change to the Input Tree, unless a new change comes in during that same "short while" and unless modification is manually run during that same "short while."
+Add appropriate tests.
  * [ ] Write a new file of integration tests that test the full LDE stack of modification-interpretation-validation, including all the subtle types of situations that may arise, including changes to a premise impacting a